Nissen dōsoron: Historical accuracy

-Kammu's newly found lineage marked the start of the Heian period with his Korean ancestry being passed down to his descendants which ultimately spread to multiple clans and members during the Sengoku period with numerous clans being able to trace their lineage back to Korea.
+Kammu's newly found lineage marked the start of the Heian period, with his Korean ancestry being passed down to his descendants which ultimately spread to multiple clans and members during the Sengoku period, with numerous clans being able to trace their lineage back to Korea.

-The stretch of Korean influence was officially recognized in 2001 where Emperor Akihito told reporters "I, on my part, feel a certain kinship with Korea, given that it is recorded in the Chronicles of Japan that the mother of Emperor Kanmu was one of the descendant of King Muryeong of Baekje."
-It was the first time that a Japanese emperor publicly referred a Korean blood in the imperial line.
+The stretch of Korean influence was officially recognized in 2001 when Emperor Akihito told reporters "I, on my part, feel a certain kinship with Korea, given that it is recorded in the Chronicles of Japan that the mother of Emperor Kanmu was one of the descendants of King Muryeong of Baekje."
+It was the first time that a Japanese emperor publicly acknowledged Korean blood in the imperial line.

 Though Nissen dōsoron is not a socially acceptable notion, historians state that there is no denial in the connections between Japan and Korea.